nuald/lambda-sample/README.md

     $ scala start.sc server --server-host=<host>

+By default, the server runs its own analyzer, however, it may affect the metrics due to local analyzer works much faster than the remote ones.
+To normalize the metrics you may use the `--no-local-analyzer` option:

+    $ scala start.sc server --server-host=<host> --no-local-analyzer

 Run the client (please use the external IP):

     $ scala start.sc client --server-host=<server-host> --client-host=<client-host> --client-port=<port>